 Nurture Network Principles

 Everything we do has been based on and guided by the six principles of nurture that have successfully underpinned nurturing approaches for over 50 years.
-We are currently working towards accreditation by the National Nurturing Schools Programme.
+We are accredited by the National Nurturing Schools Programme.

 Teachers are trained to focus on emotional needs and development as well as the academic learning of all pupils, and to embed the six principles of nurture throughout the policies and practices of a school.